barrel/barrel-dev-best-practices/platforms/wordpress.md

 ## Templates, Modules, Components, and Partials

 Some call them modules, some call them fragments, and some call them partials.
 Whatever terminology you give it, keep them organized and use the template system.
 It’s a good idea to know the [hierarchy](http://codex.wordpress.org/images/1/18/Template_Hierarchy.png) of templates in order to use them as much as possible over creating any custom includes or requires for template data.

-Avoid using [get_template_part](http://codex.wordpress.org/Function_Reference/get_template_part) and instead use an `include`, which will allow very modular code with little performance impact.
+**Avoid using [get_template_part](http://codex.wordpress.org/Function_Reference/get_template_part)** and instead use an `include`, which will allow very modular code with little performance impact.

 ### Custom Post Types and Taxonomies

 In most cases, our practice is to define a page and/or page template for a custom post type so that we can define data for the template on a page-level basis.
 Only use archive templates when no data needs to be defined beyond dynamic content.

-Example Specification 1:
+**Example Specification 1:**
 - Define a template at templates/page-news.php as /* Template: News */
 - Create a new page called "News" and assign it the News template.
 - Define a custom "news" post type without an archive (`has_archive = false`)
 - Allow "news" posts to appear as sub pages of the News page.

-Example Specification 2:
+**Example Specification 2:**
 - Define a custom field group for the News landing page in theme options.
 - Define a custom "news" post type with an archive.
 - Allow "news" posts to appear as sub pages of the News archive template.

 ### Images

 Always add image sizes for the variations in which an image will appear on the frontend.
-Never display the full size image for thumbnails and smaller crops.
-Add custom image sizes to your theme functions.
+Add these custom image sizes to your theme functions.

+*Never display the full size image* for any image displayed on the frontend.

 Use Featured Images when possible, especially when used in multiple places, falling back to ACF Image upload fields for specific use-cases.

 ```php